 Dora the Explorer is an extremely

 popular Nickelodeon cartoon character, and this game takes her on an adventure through a series of tropical environments.
 Like its counterpart (Go Diego Go!
 Safari Rescue) this game is perfect for kids who want to play video games but aren't yet old enough to read.
-Dora Saves the Mermaids serves up a nice selection of mini-games complimented by bright visuals and pleasant steel drum music.
+Dora Saves the Mermaids serves up a nice selection of mini-games complemented by bright visuals and pleasant steel drum music.
 On her journey Dora will dance the Conga, remove trash from a beach, call to animals, and blow away sand to locate a magic crown.
 Although most games are controlled with the stylus, occasionally you're prompted to speak or blow into the microphone.
 I advised my wife that if she heard me shouting "swipe!" or "squeak squeak" from the other room, I had not

 totally lost my mind (normally this type of behavior would be cause for concern).
 Each game concludes with a quick "positive reinforcement" screen, which leads straight into the next game.
-My little niece Brook (age 3) took to this game right away, but did get briefly stuck on one part where you need to drag garbage into a bag.
+My 3-year-old niece Brooke took to this game right away, but did get briefly stuck on one part where you need to drag garbage into a bag.
 Like a similar sequence in Go Diego Go, the game doesn't register stylus movements as well as it could.
 That's too bad, because otherwise this is very well constructed, albeit short game for young kids that requires little or no supervision from the adults. © Copyright 2007 The Video Game Critic.

 Publisher: Digital Leisure (2010)